G-9Y6K477HQZ

 3) FIND SPORTS OUTSIDE OF SCHOOL

 Club sports teams, martial arts, ultimate frisbee teams, biking groups and many others are typically available in local communities and cities.
 Often, these groups are more flexible than high school teams that practice more often and are less tolerant of busy students that cannot participate in every practice session and competition.
 Many of my students are involved in Taekwondo, Jiu Jitsu and other martial arts.
-These activities provide a great way to improve your fitness and learn combat related skills with a sport that will fit into your schedule.
+These activities provide a great way to improve your fitness and learn combat-related skills with a sport that will fit into your schedule.

 What's more, just like any other team, your participation provides additional opportunities to engage and work with others as a member of a team.
 Adding these kinds of sports to your résumé will help.
 During lulls in your schedule and over summer break, you may find more time to participate to improve your fitness.